LaunchCodeEducation/web-fundamentals/studios/README.md

 ### Flicklist 4

-Using templates to render views
+Using templates to render views including responding to bad input (validations) and confirmation pages.

 [Work on Flicklist 4](flicklist/4/)

 ### Flicklist 5

-Miscellaneous improvements such as responding to bad input and adding confirmation pages
+Miscellaneous improvements reinforcing validations and confirmation pages

 [Work on Flicklist 5](flicklist/5/)